MagicWiqqu/Simple-Graphic-Calculator/README.md

 # Simple-Graphic-Calculator
+## Description
 A simple graphic calculator for visualizing polynomial functions.
-Currently in Polish, as it was a project for Python Programming Class
+Currently in Polish, as it was a project for Python Programming Class.
+Written solely in Python.